fredericGette/wp81documentation/windows81DeveloperLicense/README.md

 > [!CAUTION]
 > You may lost the usage of your computer !
-> Make a copy of your files before doing the following actions
+> Make a copy of your files on another support before doing the following actions
 > and never do this if your disk contains important data !!

 Replace file C:\Windows\SysWOW64\WSClient.dll (SHA256 Hash ????)